 Limiting Allergy Symptoms When You Own a Cocker Spaniel

-If you have developed new allergies to your Cocker Spaniel or if you want a Cocker Spaniel regardless of your allergies, there are a few steps you can take to limit your exposure to allergens.
+If you have developed new allergies to your Cocker Spaniel or want a Cocker Spaniel regardless of your allergies, there are a few steps to limit your exposure to allergens.

 Conclusion / Summary